PDE-Free Mass-Constrained Learning of Complex Systems with Hidden States: Introduction

-Here, we show how this approach can be used to construct manifold-informed ROMs from detailed spatio-temporal data of crowd dynamics generated by the Hughes model~\cite{hughes2002continuum,goatin2013wave,amadori2014existence,twarogowska2014macroscopic} that respect mass conservation.
 Our method proceeds in three main steps.
-In the first step, we identify the intrinsic latent coordinates using linear (POD) and nonlinear (DMs) manifold learning.
-In the second step, we learn the latent dynamics via machine learning surrogate models with delayed coordinates.
+In the first step, we identify the intrinsic latent coordinates using nonlinear manifold learning (DMs).
+For comparison, POD, widely used in the CFD community, is also employed to highlight the advantages of DMs.
+In the second step, we learn the latent dynamics via surrogate models (here for our illustrations via SINDy but also with vanilla linear MVARs with delayed coordinates.)
 In the third step, we reconstruct the spatio-temporal dynamics by lifting the learned latent dynamics back into the high-dimensional physical space.
-While POD lifting reduces to a straightforward linear projection, lifting from DMs (or from any other nonlinear manifold learning algorithm) involves solving an ill-posed nonlinear pre-image problem, which we address here through a $k$-nearest neighbors (k-NN)-based decoder with convex interpolation~\cite{chin2024enabling}.
-Importantly, we prove that both the linear POD and nonlinear DMs lifting operators preserve mass—a crucial property in the context of crowd dynamics.
+While POD lifting reduces to a straightforward linear projection, lifting from DMs (or from any other nonlinear manifold learning algorithm) involves solving an ill-posed nonlinear pre-image problem, which we address here through a $k$-nearest neighbors ($k$-NN)-based decoder with convex interpolation~\cite{chin2024enabling}.
+First, we prove that both the linear POD and $k$-NN lifting operators preserve the mass.
+We then demonstrate that DMs-informed ROMs yield parsimonious models that consistently outperform the best POD-informed ROMs.
+Remarkably, SINDy achieves this using only a single time delay, thereby demonstrating that DMs provide a rich representation of the embedded manifold.
+Overall, the proposed framework provides stable and accurate approximations of the solution operator in the latent space and, through reconstruction, in the original high-dimensional space over long time horizons.

-The remainder of the paper is organized as follows.
-In Section~\ref{sec:data}, we state the problem along with the modeling challenges for complex systems, with a focus on crowd dynamics.
+The paper is organized as follows.
 In Section~\ref{sec:three-tier}, we present the proposed methodology.
-In particular, we briefly discuss the DMs algorithm in Section~\ref{subsec:pca}, along with the solution of the pre-image problem in manifold learning.
-Importantly, we prove that both the linear POD lifting operator and the $k$-NN algorithm used to construct the lifting operator for the DMs preserve mass in the reconstructed space.
-In Section~\ref{subsec:multivariate}, we briefly present the learning procedure of the manifold-informed MVARs.
-In Section~\ref{sec:layout}, we describe the Hughes model, the numerical scheme we used for its solution (Appendix~\ref{app:numerical_scheme}), and the simulation framework.
-Numerical results are presented in Section~\ref{sec:results}, and finally, we conclude in Section~\ref{sec:conclusions}.
+We first prove that both the POD lifting operator preserves the mass in the reconstructed space.
+We then briefly describe the DMs nonlinear manifold learning algorithm and prove that the corresponding $k$-NN (nonlinear) decoder preserves both mass and positivity of the reconstruction state.
+Manifold-informed MVARs and SINDy surrogate models are presented in Sections~\ref{subsec:multivariate} and \ref{subsec:SINDy}.
+In Section~\ref{sec:casestudies}, we describe the two benchmark case studies.
+Numerical results are presented in Section~\ref{sec:results}, and conclusions are drawn in Section~\ref{sec:conclusions}.
+More details on benchmark models, and numerical simulations are provided in Appendices~A-D.